kri-pa08/Animated-Coffee-Shop-Website/README.md

-nmatedcoffee shop website with HTML CSS and JavaScript
+Anmatedcoffee shop website with HTML CSS and JavaScript